Unix - Directory Management

-Above command removes the directories dirname1, dirname2, and dirname2 if they are empty.
+The above command removes the directories dirname1, dirname2, and dirname3, if they are empty.
 The rmdir command produces no output if it is successful.

-You can use the cd command to do more than change to a home directory: You can use it to change to any directory by specifying a valid absolute or relative path.
-The syntax is as follows −
+You can use the cd command to do more than just change to a home directory.
+You can use it to change to any directory by specifying a valid absolute or relative path.
+The syntax is as given below −

 $cd dirname $